HaniAmmar/Qentem-Engine/README.md

 ## Embedded / Microcontroller Support

-Qentem Engine’s modular, STL-free architecture enables it to operate efficiently on embedded systems and microcontrollers with limited memory and no operating system.
-The core components—including template rendering, JSON parsing, and custom containers—have been validated on platforms such as the ESP32, and are suitable for use in bare-metal or Arduino-style C++ environments.
+Qentem Engine’s modular, STL-free design makes it well-suited for embedded systems and microcontrollers with limited memory and no operating system.
+Core components, including template rendering, JSON parsing, custom containers, and the internal memory system, have been validated on platforms such as the ESP32 and can operate in bare-metal or Arduino-style C++ environments.

-All modules are designed without exceptions, dynamic threading, or OS-specific dependencies, making them ideal for **single-threaded, memory-constrained targets**.
+The engine is built without exceptions, threading primitives, or OS-specific dependencies, making it suitable for single-threaded, memory-constrained targets where deterministic behavior and low overhead are essential.

-To tailor memory usage, developers may configure `QENTEM_RESERVER_BLOCK_SIZE` at compile time.
-This constant defines the block size (in bytes) used by the internal memory allocator (`Reserver`), allowing the engine to operate within tight memory budgets when static or deterministic allocation is required.
+Memory usage can be tuned at compile time through `QENTEM_RESERVER_BLOCK_SIZE`, which defines the block size used by the internal allocator (`Reserver`).
+This allows applications to adapt the engine to tight memory budgets while preserving predictable allocation behavior.

-> _Note_: Qentem Engine does not provide file or stream I/O abstractions for embedded environments.
-Developers are expected to supply their own I/O bindings as needed.
+> _Note_: Qentem Engine does not provide file or stream I/O abstractions for embedded targets.
+Platform-specific I/O integration is expected to be supplied by the host application.

-## Reserver (Custom Memory Allocator)
+## Memory Model

-**Reserver** is Qentem's internal memory system, engineered for high-performance, deterministic memory reuse.
-It replaces traditional heap allocation with block-based reservation, optimized for locality, alignment, and long-term reuse without runtime metadata.
+Qentem uses a custom memory reservation system (`Reserver`) designed for predictable, low-overhead allocation and long-term memory reuse.

-### Features
+### Key characteristics:

--   **Zero metadata** stored in allocated regions — memory remains clean and unpolluted.
+* Block-based reservation model with no allocation metadata stored inside user memory.
--   **First-fit region selection** with bitfield-based tracking for fast lookup.
+* First-fit region selection with bitfield tracking for fast reuse.
--   **Fixed-size preallocated blocks**, avoiding unpredictable growth or fragmentation.
--   **Per-core arenas** for thread-local routing and NUMA-friendliness.
--   **Optional memory recording** via `MemoryRecord`, useful for diagnostics and leak tracking.
+* Fixed-size preallocated blocks to reduce fragmentation.
+* Optional memory diagnostics via `MemoryRecord`.

-### Design Focus
+### Threading model:

-Reserver emphasizes predictable behavior and low overhead, especially under sustained allocation and release cycles.
-It is well-suited for systems where performance and control outweigh general-purpose flexibility — such as embedded servers, scripting engines, or custom object pools.

-Although thread-safe multithreaded support is not currently provided, the system is designed for **core-pinned, single-threaded workloads** and is future-compatible with per-core extension strategies.

-> **Note**: Reserver is under active refinement.
-> It is now fully integrated into QenWeb, and benchmarks show it consistently matches or outperforms `malloc` under real-world web workloads, especially in reuse-heavy scenarios.
+Reserver is intentionally designed for core-pinned, single-threaded workloads and does not currently provide internal synchronization.
+This model enables predictable allocation behavior and naturally extends to per-core allocator designs.

 ## Documentation